JoinColony/docs/README.md

 The docs for the individual libraries (like Colony Network, Colony SDK, etc.) are pulled in via git submodules.
 Make sure that the individual submodule tags always correspond to a proper release tag of that library.

-**To update a library version** (e.g. `colonySDK`)
+**To update a library version** (e.g. `colonyJS`)

-Go to `vendor/colonySDK` and do a `git checkout v0.6.0` (adjust to the version you want to update to).
+Go to `vendor/colonyJS` and do a `git checkout v0.6.0` (adjust to the version you want to update to).
 Then leave to the `docs` main repository directory and do a git commit and push.
 The docs will then automatically be built and deployed by GitHub actions.

 ## Contributing